GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 know that this has succeeded?
 -->

+  * Ensure all pods have TLS certificates available to be used for fully secure pod-to-pod communication.
   * Sign certificates suitable for MTLS between pods.
-  * Compatible with [SPIFFE SVIDs](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) and other community-driven certificate standards.
   * Scoped widely enough that it can be used with existing TLS1.3 implementations including `["server auth"]` or `["client auth"]`.

 ### Non-Goals